-The Statement of Net Assets presents the assets, liabilities, and net assets of an organization at a specific point in time.
-The purpose of the Statement of Net Assets is to present a fiscal snapshot of Lander University at the end of the year, June 30th.
-The Statement of Net Assets presents data concerning assets (property owned by the University and debts owed by others to the University), liabilities (debts owed to others and funds collected from others prior to the University providing services/goods), and net assets (assets minus liabilities).
+The Statement of Net Assets presents the assets, liabilities, and net assets of the University as of the end of the fiscal year.
+The purpose of the Statement of Net Assets is to present a fiscal snapshot of Lander University.
+The Statement of Net Assets presents end-of-year data concerning assets (property owned by the University and debts owed by others to the University), liabilities (debts owed to others and funds collected from others prior to the University providing service/goods), and net assets (assets minus liabilities).
 It is prepared under the accrual basis of accounting, whereby revenues and assets are recognized when the service is provided and expenses and liabilities are recognized when others provide the service to us, regardless of when cash is exchanged.

 The Statement of Net Assets provides data that identifies the assets available to continue the operations of the University as well as how much the University owes vendors, investors, and lending institutions.
-Finally, the Statement of Net Assets provides a picture of the net assets (assets minus liabilities) and the availability of same for expenditure by the University.
+Finally, the Statement of Net Assets provides a picture of the net assets (assets minus liabilities) and their availability for expenditure by the institution.

 Net assets are divided into three major categories.
-The first category, invested in capital assets, net of debt, provides the University's equity in property, plant, and equipment owned by the University.
+The first category, invested in capital assets, net of debt, provides the institution's equity in property, plant, and equipment owned by the institution.
 The next asset category is expendable restricted net assets.
-Expendable restricted net assets are available for expenditure by the University but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
+Expendable restricted net assets are available for expenditure by the institution but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
 The final category is unrestricted net assets.
-Unrestricted assets are available to the University for any lawful purpose of the University.
+Unrestricted assets are available to the institution for any lawful purpose of the institution.
+Although unrestricted net assets are not subject to externally imposed stipulations, substantially all of the University's unrestricted net assets have been designated for various academic programs and initiatives.